Students say university 'value for money' falling

 The study also found students' "wellbeing" had declined.

-The Student Academic Experience Survey, from the Higher Education Policy Unit and the Higher Education Academy, tracks the views of students about their time in higher education, based on a sample of about 14,000 current students.
+The Student Academic Experience Survey, from the Higher Education Policy Institute and the Higher Education Academy, tracks the views of students about their time in higher education, based on a sample of about 14,000 current students.

 It found perceptions of value for money had continued to fall - and that the number of students saying their university was "poor" or "very poor" value had almost doubled since 2012.